This is our dog, Caesar.

-It has been full-on, I must admit, but a great lesson in choosing to embrace and be grateful for difficulties (I wrote another post about this – take a look).
+It has been full-on, I must admit, but a great lesson in choosing to embrace challenges and be grateful for the positive potential in difficulties.

-Caesar is a Miniature Labradoodle (cross between labrador and miniature poodle).
-We think he is about 80% lab though as he is a real scrounger.
+Caesar is a Miniature Labradoodle (cross between Labrador and Miniature Poodle).
+We think he is about 90% lab though as he is a magnet for muddy puddles, will eat garbage, and is a real scrounger.
 Due to the layout of our house we have to keep him in the kitchen with a pet gate in the doorway.
-We do let him into other rooms but only under supervision as he chews EVERYTHING.
+We let him into other rooms but only under supervision presently as he chews EVERYTHING.
 He also eats EVERYTHING.
-So the problem with having him in the kitchen is that it probably reinforces his innate desire to find food.
+The problem with having him in the kitchen is that it reinforces his innate desire to find food.
 He is always jumping up to the dining table or kitchen counters and can reach a surprising amount.

 Gone are the days when I could nip to the toilet upstairs in the middle of food prep and just leave ingredients on the chopping board.
 Gone are the days when we could leave our bowls from breakfast on the table and go and get ready for the day if short of time and deal with them later.

-However, It turns out that there is actually always time to do these things that we can easily feel aren’t urgent.
+However, it turns out that there is always time to do these things that we can easily feel aren’t urgent.
 We aren’t the tidiest folk by nature (creative-types, innit?), though we have greatly improved because we’ve had to.

 I can’t really complain (though I do) because I don’t like tidying but I like a tidy house.
 I don’t like cleaning but I thoroughly enjoy cleanliness.
 I feel annoyed at him when he eats our stuff, but I have to say, I am grateful for how it forces us to live.

-- You have yet another opportunity to battle feelings of inadequacy
+It is another opportunity to battle feelings of inadequacy,